obycode/DSCAlarmSmartThings/README.md

 1. Order the hardware
 2. Add SmartThings hub to your home network, download app to your iPhone
 3. Obtain a Maker/Developer account for SmartThings (graph.api.smartthings.com)
-4. Assemble the Arduino Mega, ThingShield and AD2Pi.
-Power up.
+4. Assemble the Arduino Mega, ThingShield and AD2Pi
-5. Download the Arduino developer environment and import the AD2SmartThings sketch as well as the required libraries, including the SmartThing (ST_Anything version) and the Timer library.
-Load the sketch to the ArduinoMega.
+5. Download the Arduino developer environment and import the AD2SmartThings sketch as well as the required libraries, including the SmartThingsMega and the Timer library.
 6. Add ArduinoMega/ThingShield to your SmartThings hub using your iPhone app
 7. Go to graph.api.smartthings.com
   1. On My Device Types, create a new device type and paste in the device type code.
 Save & Publish